When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 As noted above, bifacial solar panels generate electricity from both sides.

-The front side of the solar panels has top solar cells that absorb direct sunlight at a certain wavelength and generate electricity from it.
+The front side of the solar panels has top solar cells that absorb direct sunlight at a specific wavelength and generate electricity.

-The top solar cells on the bifacial solar module work like the standard solar panels, i.e., mono-facial solar panels.
+The top solar cells on the bifacial solar module work like those on standard solar panels, which are mono-facial.

-What’s unique about the bifacial solar modules is that they have a different panel structure at the backside, unlike conventional solar panels.
+Unlike conventional solar panels, bifacial solar modules have a different panel structure at the backside.

 The bifacial solar modules have special cells on the backside.
 These cells can also generate electricity from the reflections of direct sunlight through the ground.